-Beginning with the freshman class of 2019-2020, to be considered for the Hall of Fame, senior students must have a 90 or above academic average through grades 9th-12th and in any credit bearing courses taken in Middle School.
-Hall of Fame representatives must apply and demonstrate that they are in good academic standing and good disciplinary standing with no out-of-school suspensions during 11th and 12th grade years and with no Alternative School placement during their 9th-12th grade years.
-They must also have met grade requirements, and have passed all subject area tests.
+To be considered for the Hall of Fame, senior students must have a 90 or above academic average through grades 9th-12th and in any credit bearing courses taken in Middle School.
+Hall of Fame representatives must apply and demonstrate that they are in good academic standing and good disciplinary standing with no in-school, and/or out-of-school suspensions, and/or placement in Alternative School during current semester or prior semester, have met grade requirements, and have passed all subject area tests (SATP).
 Status of students with an IEP will be determined to be in good standing by the IEP Committee.
 Furthermore, each candidate for Hall of Fame must attend respective school for his/her Junior and Senior year.
 Students who elect to participate in CCSD's Early Graduation Option Policy are not eligible for popular elections.